Singles Safari - Kenya

 **Don't Miss the Migration

-zebra, wildebeest and other antelope top almost every list of safari experiences - East
+millions of zebra, wildebeest and other antelope top almost every list of safari

-weak prey as they make their way into different territories.
+opportunity to strike weak prey as they make their way into different

 The precise timing of the